join our collectors community

 The T-4 is quite rare, and I've only seen a few of them in the wild, so I won't be speaking about that model in any detail.

 So what should you buy?
-Ultimately the original will give you the most realistic ‘floating on air’ hovercraft feel, and if you had this craft as a kid it’s probably the one you’d want again for the nostalgia.
-If choosing this option, go for the Mini Typhoon variant for all the reasons explained above, unless you’re a collector in which case you’ll want to grab the original for sure.
+Ultimately the original full size version will give you the most realistic 'floating on air' hovercraft feel with the most power and a kind-of 'brake' system with turning off the central fan.
+If you had this craft as a kid it's probably the one you'd want again for the nostalgia.

-But overall, if you’re simply looking for the best one that they made, something you’d like to have your kids play with and not run off screaming in frustration, then the Typhoon 2, and in particular the Mini Typhoon 2 offers the more stable and predictable RC vehicle.
-But remember – just as you might have learned on Christmas morning in the early 1990s, it’s still a hovercraft, and there’s one thing a hovercraft does not have that you might miss… brakes!
+But remember - just as you might have learned on Christmas morning in the early 1990s, it's still a hovercraft, and there's one thing a hovercraft does not have that you might miss... wheels!

 Subscribe